DannyGolhar/Loco/README.md

 ```
 PUT /transactionservice/transaction/:transaction_id
 ```
-* Checked for existing transaction id in saved transaction by 'getTransactionById()' function.
-If exist then error will thow to user.
-If there is no transaction id present then transaction details saved in by 'addTransactions()' function
+* Checked for existing transaction id in saving transaction by 'getTransactionById ()' function.
+If exist, then an error will throw to the user.
+If there is no transaction is present, then transaction details will save in by 'addTransactions ()' function
 * Note:- 'transactions' array maintained in 'models\transaction\index.js' file.